Kei-Eff/boardgame-picker/SoftwareDevelopmentPlan.md

 Some possible additional features to be implemented after core set runs (with no errors):

 * "Back Button"/Redo Last - to allow users to go back to the previous question.
-* Confirm Choice - prompt to ask users if choice is final (Y/N or True/False) to allow for `boolean` implementation.
-(Likely moot/limited use with previous point)
+* ~~Confirm Choice - prompt to ask users if choice is final (Y/N or True/False) to allow for `boolean` implementation.
+(Likely moot/limited use with previous point)~~
 * More Info - to display more details/short desciption about the games offered in results screen.
 * User added games - to give users the ability to add a tabletop game not currently included in the database; also allowing them to assign number of players, game duration, and genre.
 * Display ASCII "loading results" animation prior to displaying results screen.
+* Extra qualifier question: ask users whether they prefer competitive/head-to-head or cooperative gaming experiences (for multiplayer games).

 ## User Interaction & Experience